twrc/twrc.github.io/_posts/2021-07-03-what-is-rls.markdown

 <ins>*Restless Legs Syndrome*</ins> (RLS) is a medical condition also known as Willis-Ekbom disease.

 Depending on what you read/where you get your information, you may find something new each time you search “restless legs syndrome”.
-I will do my best to outline the basics of what RLS is, through information is constantly changing (which, in my opinion, is a good thing).
+I will do my best to outline the basics of what RLS is, though information is constantly changing (which, in my opinion, is a good thing).

 RLS has been considered a sleep disorder, a neurological disorder and a movement disorder.